Jordan Stachini

 Not everyone can be a 22 year old founder of a successful start-up business.
 But sometimes … that sort of content is all you see on LinkedIn.
 There’s nothing wrong with working for a company and having a 9-5 life so get your employee to showcase this.
 Why?
 Because it’s relatable and will help to humanise the brand, creating authentic connections with their audience.
 Highlighting personal stories and experiences of employees within the organisation will demonstrate the human side of your business.
 You’ll be reflected as a brand that cares about its employees and their voice.

 A little advice … your employee’s profile shouldn’t just be a mere collection of brand-related facts and figures because let’s be honest, that’s a bit boring 🥱.
-It’s an opportunity to leave a lasting impression.
+Personal branding allows you to leave a lasting impression.
 You want to entice followers to delve deeper into your business by following this personal brand journey.
 This approach not only expands brand reach but also humanises its image, making it more relatable and trustworthy in the eyes of the LinkedIn community.

 So now you have your own personal brand advocates.
 What next?
 It’s so easy to say you need to make sure you’re consistently providing quality content across LinkedIn.
 But HOW do you actually do this?
 It takes A LOT of work and it needs to be consistent.
 So here’s a few tips to get you started: